perita23/M07_UF2_Laravel-main/README.md

 Analysis
 1. Routes
     1.1.
 What are they and their purpose?
-    1.2.
+        - Call to different functions based on the url path 1.2.
 Where are they defined?
+        - They're defined in /routes/web.php
     1.3.
 How many are there?
+        - There are 4:
+            . on path /
+            . on path oldFilms/{year?}
+            . on path newFilms/{year?}
+            . on films/{year?}/{genre?}
     1.4.
 How do they group?
+        - Are grouped by Route::group(attributes ...)
     1.5.
 Which prefix do they use?
+        - Are grouped by the prefix => filmout
     1.6.
 Which parameters do they use?
 2. Middleware
     2.1.
 What are they and their purpose?